d3ward/floatly/README.md

 ## Contributing

-If you have a suggestion feel free to share it by opening an issue You can suggest an action to be added to Floatly , if it's doable , it will be implemented
+If you have a suggestion feel free to share it by opening an issue<br>
+You can suggest an action to be added to Floatly , if it's doable , it will be implemented

 ## Libraries & other projects included in Floatly